Town Homes at Fairways Edge

 No analysis available

-The public remarks directly and repeatedly confirm security patrol service in the community.
-One listing even specifies an active 24/7 security patrol, which is strong evidence for this feature.
+The remarks directly and repeatedly confirm security patrol service in the community, including an explicit 24/7 patrol reference.
+This is strong public-remark evidence for the feature.

 No analysis available